Keyboard layout: Escape key

 ESC was part of the standard keyboard of the Teletype Model 33 (introduced in 1964 and used with many early minicomputers).
 The DEC VT50, introduced July 1974, also had an Esc key.
 The TECO text editor (c.
 1963) and its descendant Emacs (c.
 1985) use the Esc key extensively.

-Historically it also served as a type of shift key, such that one or more following characters were interpreted differently, hence the term escape sequence, which refers to a series of characters, usually preceded by the escape character.
+Historically, it also served as a type of shift key, such that one or more following characters were interpreted differently, hence the term escape sequence, which refers to a series of characters, usually preceded by the escape character.

 On machines running Microsoft Windows, prior to the implementation of the Windows key on keyboards, the typical practice for invoking the "start" button was to hold down the control key and press escape.
-This process still works in Windows 95, 98, Me, NT 4, 2000, XP, Vista, 7, 8, and 10.
+This process still works in Windows 10 and 11.

 Enter key

 An "enter" key may terminate a paragraph of text and advance an editing cursor to the start of the next available line, similar to the "carriage return" key of a typewriter.
 When the attached system is processing a user command line, pressing "enter" may signal that the command has been completely entered and that the system may now process it.